electronart/tarilio-translation/README.md

-# Help translate eSearch Pro and TARILIO Pro into your language.
+# Help translate TARILIO and TARILIO Pro into your language.

 ## Translating